 The Law Society of New South Wales President's Medal is an annual award that recognises significant personal and professional contributions to the betterment of law and justice in the community by a NSW solicitor and member of the Law Society of NSW.

-Nominations for the 2018 President’s Medal will open in August 2018.
 The winner of the 2018 President’s Medal will be announced at the Law Society’s 2018 Annual Members Dinner.

 Winners of this medal since its inception in 2009 are David Giddy (2009), Glenn Thompson (2010), Matthew Myers (2011), Stuart Tipple (2012), Sam Macedone (2013), Lieutenant Commander Shannon Richards (2014), joint winners Tony Cahill & Frere Green (2015), Deng Adut (2016) and John and Nicola Ellis (2017).
 The runner up in 2017 was Ben Slade.